OctopusDeploy/blog/blog/2022-q2/calculating-dora-metrics-runbooks/index.md

 As noted in the introduction, this code measures the number of deployments that fix issues rather than the number of deployments that introduce issues.
 The former measurement is trivial to calculate with the information captured by build information, while the latter requires far more metadata to be exposed by issues.

-Despite the technical differences, you can assume measuring deployments that fix issues is a good proxy for deployments that introduce issues; reducing production issues improves both scores, and while "bad" deployments are underrepresented by this logic where a single release fixes many issues, "bad" deployments are then overrepresented where multiple deployments are required to fix the issues from a single previous deployment.
+Despite the technical differences, you can assume measuring deployments that fix issues is a good proxy for deployments that introduce issues.
+Reducing production issues improves both scores, and while "bad" deployments are underrepresented by this logic where a single release fixes many issues, "bad" deployments are then overrepresented where multiple deployments are required to fix the issues from a single previous deployment.

 The `get_change_failure_rate` function is used to calculate the change failure rate: